Client

 Once we were happy with the overall page structure I fleshed-out the first high-fidelity version.
 Apart from applying Wayble branding and working on visual presentation, I added stage goals section and made long-term goals less prominent since they won't change from stage to stage.

-Each activity received its own icon and color treatment so that it is easier to tell different tasks apart (watch a video, read a blog post, attend an event, etc.)
+Each activity received its own icon and color treatment so that it is easier to tell different tasks apart (watch a video, read a blog post, attend an event, etc.).

 Even though this high-fidelity wireframe looked good for everyone on the team, Wayble's lead engineer proposed we do a few more iteration.
 The reason for it was to make the connection and the flow (stage -> stage goals -> my activities) even more clear for students who would see Wayble Way for the first time.